-* Participant can re-apply for an additional term of 364 days of coverage.
+* Participant can re-apply for additional periods of coverage that are the same length as the initial purchased period, not to exceed 3 years total.
 Any subsequent new periods of coverage will not include a pre-existing condition limitation and will be issued at the guaranteed rate.
-A participant is eligible to reapply for up to 2 separate terms from the date of the initial enrollment with this guarantee.

 Plan A: $500,000 Plan B: $1,000,000